This news release is issued to publicise the amendment of 1 entry under the Venezuela Sanctions Regime.

-16 entries have been amended on the UK’s Consolidated List and are still subject to an asset freeze.
+1 entry has been amended and is still subject to an asset freeze:

-Further details of the sanctions regime related to Venezuela and links to the UK’s Consolidated List of individuals and entities subject to these and other financial sanctions may be found on the Customs and Excise pages of the Isle of Man Government website
+Further details of the sanctions regime related to Venezuela and links to other financial sanctions regimes may be found on the Customs and Excise pages of the Isle of Man Government website.